Hannah CHOWDHRY Essex 0

 We are now united with several Scottish RAAC Communities including; Chestnut Grove Homeowners Association (Craighill), the Little Boghead RAAC Action Group (Bathgate), A Fair Deal for Dean South Homeowners and the people of Avon Estate in Linlithgow.
 We are also now joined by Hirwaun Community RAAC Campaign from Wales (click here) and the community of Knights Estate in Basildon.

 Discover the unified response of homeowners and tenants across the country by delving deeper (here).
-WARNING: Prepare to encounter distressing accounts, including individuals who paid £18,000 for homes valued at £110,000 and are now burdened with mortgage repayments.
+WARNING: Prepare to encounter distressing accounts, including individuals who were paid £18,000 for homes valued at £110,000 and are now burdened with mortgage repayments.
 Learn about the cover-up that allowed an issue first exposed 20 years ago to escalate into the current crisis.
 Uncover the attempts by one local council to intimidate 10 homeowners residing in ghost towns plagued by neglect and isolation.

 We, the undersigned concerned citizens, draw your attention to a critical issue affecting the homeowners across the UK.
 In November 2023, Aberdeen City Council sent letters to residents, including young individuals like 19-year-old law student Hannah Chowdhry, disclosing the use of Reinforced Autoclaved Aerated Concrete (RAAC) in the roofs of their homes—a substandard building material now posing serious risks.
 Read more (here)